calaldees/TeachProgramming/book/environment.md

 ### Solo space: Deliberate practice
 Explicit focus

-Signal to others and yourself
+Signal to others and yourself - "This is focus time"

 shut the door
-Put on the headphones
+Put on the headphones (I don't think music helps.
+I think this reduces focus and trains dependence.
+There is the argument everyone is different, to a point, but I'm fairly adamant about this)
+Consider ear defenders for focus time.
+Explicit?

 Ask for others to support you in your goals

-In an education environment.
-Suggest two computer rooms (next to each other.
+In an education environment?
+Concept: two computer spaces (next to each other.
 Proximity is vital!).
 Group space and focus space (silence; explicit)